aleksonfortes/tivix-alekson/README.md

+Remember: you have to run npm install do install cypress.

-To run the tests, please install cypress this way:
+To run the tests on cypress:

-npm install

-npx cypress run -> to run via console npx cypress open -> to run via cypress dashboard
+npx cypress run -> to run via console

+npx cypress open -> to run via cypress dashboard

 Requirements: node.js installed.